 Rue Anemone is a native erect perennial forb growing 4 to 8 inches high on smooth slender stems.

-The inflorescence is a few-flowered (1 to 5 flowers) loose cluster (umbel shape) rising above the whorl of stem leaves.
+The inflorescence is a few-flowered (1 to 5 flowers) loose cluster (umbel shape) rising from the stem above the whorl of stem bracts.
 The umbel shape makes this species unique in the North American Thalictrum genus.

 The flowers are very delicate looking, 3/4 inch wide, on slender stalks, without petals but with the 5 to 10 showy sepals ranging in color from white to pinkish.
 The stamens number 7 to 30, with white filaments and yellow anthers.
 These are shorter than the sepals.
 Pistils are numerous.

 Seed: Fertile flowers produce from 8 to 12 1/3 inch long dry achenes with prominent veining (8 to 10) on the sides.

 Habitat: Rue Anemone grows from a black tuberous root system, preferring loamy soil but not too much moisture - mesic to dry conditions with dappled sunlight.
 It will be found near wood edges, thickets, river banks.
 Re-seeding is the primary means of spreading.
 After flowering, it can have more shade when the upper tree canopy leafs out.